the-moisrex/webpp/core/include/webpp/memory/README.md

 (which means no `virtual` keyword in high throughput places of the core library).

-We totally could've avoided `trait` types if we wanted to use `virtual`s and thus we probably could've saved ourselves lots of meta programmings as well and we also could've been able to use dynamic linking as well as static linking (thus the project could become non-header-only library as well).
+We totally could've avoided `trait` types if we wanted to use `virtual`s and thus we probably could've saved ourselves lots of meta programmings as well, and we also could've been able to use dynamic linking as well as static linking (thus the project could become non-header-only library as well).